Ukraine

 Recommendations for Action

-• Ukraine should unknot its administrative processes and grant operators the permissions to use explosives in clearance and destruction operations as well as subsequent accreditation to conduct explosive ordnance disposal (EOD).
+• Ukraine should expedite permission to operators to use explosives in mine clearance and accreditation to conduct explosive ordnance disposal (EOD).